Nail and Beak Trimming - Articles and Information - Lady Gouldian Finch Supplies USA

 It is best to pare off a little at a time, so that you do not cut into or expose the nail's quick.
 If the quick is cut, the nail will bleed profusely and cause the bird pain.
 The bleeding must be stopped immediately.
 If you can see the quick, snip off the nail just below it.
 If you can't see the quick, begin by cutting only a tiny amount from the nail, continue until you've trimmed the nails to their proper length.

-First Aid for Bleeding Toenails - ladygouldianfinch.com
+First Aid for Bleeding Nails - ladygouldianfinch.com

-First aid for bleeding toenails
+First aid for bleeding nails

 If you are going to release the bird back into a large flight or aviary, I suggest you use a match or cigarette lighter to guarantee the bird doesn't knock off the blood clot while flying from perch to perch.
 Sometimes heat is needed to stop really stubborn bleeding.